Planning fun activities for teens with disability can take time and creativity.

-Planning fun activities for teens with disability can take time and creativity.
-But like all young people, teenagers with disability can enjoy doing things with a friend, older sibling, grandparent, or with a support worker, which is often more fun than doing the activity with a parent!
+Like all young people, teenagers with disability often prefer doing things with a friend, older sibling, grandparent, or with a support worker.

 You know best what will work for your teen, although trying new things can be good too.